cilium/hubble-otel/GUIDE_KIND.md

 The basic setup is done now.
 However, you probably won't find anything interesting just yet.
 Let's get more traces generated, and enable DNS & HTTP visibility in Cilium.

-First, deploy bookinfo app:
+First, deploy podinfo app:
 ```
-kubectl apply -k github.com/cilium/kustomize-bases/bookinfo
+kubectl apply -k github.com/cilium/kustomize-bases/podinfo
 ```

-Enable HTTP visibility for the bookinfo app and all of DNS traffic:
+Enable HTTP visibility for the podinfo app and all of DNS traffic:
 ```
 cat > visibility-policies.yaml << EOF
 ---